top of page

 that never quite ends.

-And should I rise,
+And if I rose,

 it would only be hollow.